JonasProgrammer/docker-machine-driver-hetzner/README.md

 - `--hetzner-primary-ipv4/6`: Sets an existing primary IP (v4 or v6 respectively) for the server, as documented in [Networking](#networking)
 - `--hetzner-wait-on-error`: Amount of seconds to wait on server creation failure (0/no wait by default)

+#### Image selection

+When `--hetzner-image-id` is passed, it will be used for lookup by ID as-is.
+No additional validation is performed, and it is mutually exclusive with other `--hetzner-image*`-flags.

+When `--hetzner-image` is passed, lookup will happen either by name or by ID as per Hetzner-supplied logic.
+The lookup mechanism will filter by image architecture, which is usually inferred from the server type.
+One may explicitly specify it using `--hetzner-image-arch` in which case the user supplied value will take precedence.

 #### Existing SSH keys

 When you specify the `--hetzner-existing-key-path` option, the driver will attempt to copy `(specified file name)`